ai/dual-publish/README.md

   like `import async from 'nanoid/async'`.
 * **Cleans npm package** from development configs [before publishing].

-You writes CommonJS in your npm library:
+You write CommonJS in your npm library sources:

 ```js
 // index.js
 module.exports = lib
 ```

-Dual Publish compiles your library and publish complied version to npm:
+`npx dual-publish` compiles your library during publishing to npm:

 ```js
 // index.js